Teething Tablets for Babies: Are They Safe?

 Safe Alternatives to Teething Tablets

 It is natural for parents to look for options that may ease the baby’s pain and discomfort.
-However, going in for options that are a safer bet is something that is highly recommended.
+The FDA suggests that parents manage teething symptoms without opting for prescription or over-the-counter medicines (4).
+However, opting for options that are a safer bet is highly recommended.
 Here are some safe options that you can try:

-• You can use a cold wet washcloth to help ease any teething pain that your baby may be experiencing.
-This remedy works wonders especially you have a clear sign of teeth popping up in your baby’s mouth.
+• You can use a cold, wet washcloth to help ease any teething pain that your baby may be experiencing (5).
+This remedy works wonders, especially if you have a clear sign of teeth popping up in your baby’s mouth.

 • Place your baby’s teething toy, pacifier, or other such chewy things in the refrigerator and offer them to your baby when he experiences itching or pain.
-However, make sure you do not freeze the toys.
+However, be sure not to freeze the toys and also avoid teethers filled with silica or gel and those made of solid rubber as they could accidentally rupture and jeopardise the baby’s health (6).

-• Massaging your baby’s gums is a great way to provide relief from your baby’s teething issues.
-Make sure your fingers are clean and you do not exert more pressure on your baby’s gums.
-Use softer movements or you can simply let your little one gnaw away to glory!
+• Massaging your baby’s gums gently with your clean fingers is a great way to provide relief from your baby’s teething issues.
+Ensure your fingers are clean and avoid exerting excessive pressure on your baby’s gums.
+Use softer movements, or you can simply let your little one gnaw away to glory (7)!

 • Another tried and tested way out of this treacherous condition is to divert your baby’s mind and indulge him in some fun activity.
 What better than playtime with parents to forget the annoying teething discomfort!

-• To relieve pain due to teething you can give painkiller medicine like ibuprofen after discussing with your pediatrician.
+• To relieve pain due to teething, you can give painkiller medicine like ibuprofen ONLY after discussing with your paediatrician.

 FAQs